Laurent D'Jaffo

-Laurent Mayaba D'Jaffo (born 5 November 1970) is a retired Beninese football player.
+Laurent Mayaba D'Jaffo (born 5 November 1970) is a retired footballer.
+Born in France, he represented Benin internationally.

-D'Jaffo was born in France but moved to Africa at the two years old.
+D'Jaffo was born in France but moved to Africa when he was two years old.
 He moved back to France when he was fourteen where he signed with Montpellier at age sixteen.

 D'Jaffo has also played for Mansfield (where he scored on his debut against Hull City), Aberdeen, Ayr United, Bury, Stockport County and Sheffield United.
 D'Jaffo since retired and is now working as a football agent, assisting Sheffield United with their scouting.

 International

 D'Jaffo was part of the Benin squad at the 2004 African Nations Cup.